-During his tutelage with Glass in 2013, Rhoden finished his back workouts with back extensions, done Glass-style, which focuses only on contracting the spinal erectors over a limited range of motion.
+During his tutelage with Glass a few years ago, Rhoden finished his back workouts with back extensions, done Glass-style, which focuses only on contracting the spinal erectors over a limited range of motion.
 The hamstrings and glutes are removed from the liﬅ .
 Think of them as back crunches, while traditional hyperextensions are more like back situps.
-For 2014, Glass is adding another exercise to the regimen: rack deadliﬅs.Advertisement
+Since then, Glass added another exercise to the regimen: rack deadliﬅs.Advertisement

 “The supports are set just below the knees,” Flexatron says, pinpointing where each rep will begin.
 By doing them near the end of his workout, he doesn’t need to go as heavy.
 Both Yoda and his Jedi Knight feel the inclusion of deads will thicken up Rhoden’s rear shots from the top of his glutes to the base of his head.